noobskies/socialflow/README.md

 ### Path Aliases

-All imports use clean path aliases configured in `tsconfig.json` and `vite.config.ts`:
+All imports use clean path aliases configured in `tsconfig.json` and `next.config.ts`:

 ```typescript
 import { Button } from '@/components/ui/Button'